Real Sociedad Cantera: Head coaches

 The coaches are often former Real players who themselves graduated from Zubieta, which is also true of Loren Juarros, the club's former director of football who held the post from 2009 until 2018.
+In 2023, it was observed that several of Europe's elite club managers were from Gipuzkoa and experienced the Real Sociedad cantera system as players (although not all were involved in coaching at their formative club).